r00tmebaby/Browser-Extensions/Readme.md

 # Browser Extensions Collection

-This repository hosts multiple Chrome extensions created by **r00tmebaby**.
+This repository hosts multiple browser extensions created by **r00tmebaby**.
 Each extension lives in its own folder (for example `Normaliser/`) and contains a `manifest.json` plus its source files (content scripts, popup UI, icons, etc.).
 You can clone the repo and load any extension into Chrome in developer mode.

 ## Current Extensions